Richard Bacon (broadcaster)

-Richard Paul Bacon (born 30 November 1975) is an English television and radio presenter.
-He has worked as a reporter or presenter on numerous television shows, including Blue Peter, The Big Breakfast, on ITV's Good Morning Britain as a stand-in presenter, and on radio stations including Capital FM, Xfm London and BBC Radio Five Live.
-In 2016, Bacon became the presenter of The National Geographic Channel's reboot of its documentary/panel discussion TV series, Explorer.
+Richard Paul Bacon (born 30 November 1975) is an English television and radio presenter and producer.
+He has worked on television shows including Blue Peter, The Big Breakfast, Good Morning Britain, and on radio stations including Capital FM, Xfm London and BBC Radio 5 Live.
+In 2016, Bacon became the presenter of The National Geographic Channel's reboot of its documentary and panel discussion TV series, Explorer.